Welcome to Cherrywood Art Fair, the longest-running not for profit art fair in East Austin!

 The Chula League board agreed that 2011 would be a transition year for Cherrywood Art Fair.
 The 2011 Fair, our 10th anniversary event, was the largest and best ever, with over 100 artists, 11 bands, and 7,000 visitors.
 Under the leadership of Ed Arevalo, Fair results demonstrated that the essential qualities of the Fair were sufficiently established and future Fairs could be run by a professional event coordinator under the close supervision of Chula League.

-We want to thank all of the veteran staff team members (past and present) responsible for producing the Cherrywood Art Fair.
+We want to thank all of the past staff team members responsible for producing the Cherrywood Art Fair.
 Without you, none of this would have been possible:

-Kathleen McTee, Priscilla Boston, Rebecca Kohout, Jane Walton, Marilyn Fenn, Liz Potter, Melissa Gable, Audrey Gray, Cynthia Ballesteros, Maddie Kadas, Kelly Miles, Rick Behal, Jennifer Elsner, Erika Allbright, Julie Bernal, Holli Brown, Wendy Morgan, Scheleen Walker, Kay McManus, Beth Been, Mary Evelyn Daugherty, Ed Arevalo, Sherri Whitmarsh and many others!
+Kathleen McTee, Priscilla Boston, Rebecca Kohout, Jane Walton, Marilyn Fenn, Liz Potter, Melissa Gable, Audrey Gray, Cynthia Ballesteros, Maddie Kadas, Kelly Miles, Rick Behal, Jennifer Elsner, Erika Allbright, Julie Bernal, Holli Brown, Wendy Morgan, Scheleen Walker, Kay McManus, Beth Been, Mary Evelyn Daugherty, Ed Arevalo, Celeste Quesada, Pati Shampton and many others!